 The purpose of the IDP is to establish a coordinated and cooperative framework for planning and managing land use, subdivision and development, and servicing and environmental matters in the IDP Area over a 30-year horizon, 2020-2050, which supports attracting economic opportunities to the area.
-The Village and County are committed to collaborate to minimize competition for development opportunities, establish consistency in land development, and facilitate inter-municipal communication in land development and servicing matters.
+The Village and County are committed to collaborate to leverage development opportunities, establish consistency in land development, and facilitate intermunicipal communication in land development and servicing matters.
 The future-oriented planning framework of the Intermunicipal Development Plan contributes to leverage the area's potential as a complete community within the larger County region.

 MAP 2.
-VILLAGE OF DEWBERRY 40 KM COMMUTING RADIUS
+VILLAGE OF MARWAYNE 40 KM COMMUTING RADIUS